-Mr. Goldstein has been the Chairman of the Board and the Secretary of the Fund since 2009.
-He is also a principal of the Adviser.
+Mr. Goldstein has been the Chairman of the Board and the Secretary of SPE since 2009.
+He is also a Member of the Adviser.
 Mr. Goldstein has 20 years of investment management experience.
-He is currently a principal of Bulldog Holdings, LLC, which owns several entities serving as general partner of eight private investment partnerships.
-Mr. Goldstein is also a director of two other closed-end funds, two business development companies (one of which is undergoing liquidation) and one other public company.
+He is currently a principal of Bulldog Holdings, LLC, which owns several entities serving as general partner of seven private investment partnerships.
+Mr. Goldstein is also a director of one other closed-end fund, one business development company and a specialty finance company.